DCMLab/protovoice-annotations/README.md

 # Protovoice Annotations

-A dataset of pieces annotated with protovoice analyses.
+A dataset of pieces and excerpts annotated with protovoice analyses.
 Work in progress.